-The Greater Phoenix Chamber of Commerce (GPCC) urges lawmakers to adopt and follow a fiscal model that is fair, sound, balanced, and promotes job creation and economic vitality.
-Because the budget impacts all aspects of state government, GPCC has developed this fiscal principles document to help guide its comprehensive policy recommendations.
+The Greater Phoenix Chamber (the Chamber) urges lawmakers to adopt and follow a fiscal model that is fair, sound, balanced, and promotes job creation and economic vitality.
+Because the budget impacts all aspects of state government, the Chamber has developed this fiscal principles document to help guide its comprehensive policy recommendations.